wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/conditionals/includes/2-conditional-actions.md

 ![If cell contains urgent](..\media\if-cell-contains-urgent.png)

-Configured this way, Action #2 will only be executed if the %UrgentCell% variable contains the value **Urgent**.
+Configured this way, Action #2 will only run if the %UrgentCell% variable contains the value **Urgent**.

 Some initial conditions in the **If** group are **If**, **If File Exists**, **If Window Contains**, **If Text on Screen** Actions.
 All conditional blocks in the **If** group end with the **End If** Action.